-I like to use a wash cloth and sugar scrub.
+I like to use a washcloth and sugar scrub.
 I used this homemade body scrub recipe to make my own version that smells lovely and makes my skin feel oh-so-soft.
 You can also customize your own, but here’s what I put together to scrub my dry, cracked feet:

 Wild Orange & Honey Homemade Foot Scrub

 - 1 cup Epsom salt (where to buy)

 - 1 cup sugar – use organic cane sugar (where to organic cane sugar)